 Upon arriving in Juneau, you are transferred from the airport to a hospitality area.
 Aboard the ship your crew greets you with champagne and smiles.
 Set sail for a week of scenic channels and secluded wilderness.

 Your camera’s memory card needs plenty of room.
-A National Park ranger comes aboard joining your adventures in Glacier Bay.
 South Marble Island is abuzz with activity.
 Rare sea birds, black oystercatchers, and orange-beaked tufted puffins can’t be missed.
 A colony of raucous sea lions adds to the hubbub.
 They add a distinct aroma to the air, too.
 Tucking into silent Tidal Inlet—the stomping grounds for bears, wolves, mountain goats, eagles—the backdrop is spectacular.
 At the end of the western-most arm of the bay sits Margerie and Grand Pacific Glaciers.
 And possible views of glacial calving.
-Step on deck with the ranger and take it all in.
+Take it all in on deck.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.